syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.NETCORE/localization.md

 # Localization

 Localization library allows to localize the default text content of Dialog.
-In Dialog, The close button's tooltip text alone will be localize based on culture.
+In Dialog, the close button's tooltip text alone will be localized based on the culture.

 | Locale key | en-US (default)  |
 |------|------|